sunjeet95/HC-SR04-Sensor-driver/README.md

 In the command line run the command :

-`$ HCSR start n
+`$ HCSR select n
 `

 Replace n with 0, 1, 2, 3

-0 - No Devices Selected
+0- No Devices Selected
 1- HCSR0 device was selected
 2- HCSR1 device was selected
 3- Both devices were selected